How to Attract Bluebirds: Tips and FAQs

 Is My Yard a Suitable Habitat for Bluebirds?

 Bluebirds prefer open to semi-open areas.
 They feed mainly on insects, often watching from a low perch and then fluttering down to take bugs from the ground.
 A wide expanse of open, chemical-free lawn provides ideal habitat.
 A very small yard or one with little or no open space will probably not be suitable for attracting bluebirds to nest, but you may still see them at your feeders.
+If you see a bluebird, here’s what it means.

 Check out the best bluebird feeders and feeding tips.